On a Continuum Model for Random Genetic Drift: A Dynamic Boundary Condition Approach: Introduction

-Here, the variable $x$ is the fraction of the focal allele $A_1$ in the population and $(1 - x)$ is that of $A_2$, the function $\rho(x, t)$ is the probability of finding a relative composition $x \in [0,1]$ of gene $A_1$ at time $t$.
-Although (\ref{Kimura_eq}) is a linear PDE of $\rho(x, t)$, due to the degeneracy of $x(1 - x)$ at the boundary $x = 0$ and $x = 1$ \cite{epstein2010wright, epstein2013degenerate}, it is difficult to impose a suitable boundary condition \cite{feller1951diffusion}.
-In\cite{Shiryayev1992}, Kolmogorov suggested that the equation \eqref{Kimura_0} is only reasonable for $x$ not too close to $0$ and $1$.
+Here, the variable $x$ is the fraction of the focal allele $A_1$ in the population and $(1 - x)$ is that of $A_2$, the function $\rho(x, t)$ is the probability of finding a relative composition $x \in (0,1)$ of gene $A_1$ at time $t$.
+Although (\ref{Kimura_eq}) is a linear PDE of $\rho(x, t)$, due to the degeneracy of $x(1 - x)$ at the boundary $x = 0$ and $x = 1$ \cite{epstein2010wright, epstein2013degenerate}, even the appropriate boundary conditions and solution space of the Kimura equation are unclear \cite{feller1951diffusion}.
+In the 1950s, Kolmogorov suggested that equation \eqref{Kimura_eq} is only reasonable for $x$ not too close to $0$ and $1$ \cite{Shiryayev1992}.